jgressmann/pokemon/README.md

 > Debug -> Start Debugging -> Attach to QML port ...

 ### Setup pokemon in your source code
-To see an example how to integrate the debugger with your C/C++ code take a look at `src/example.cpp`.
+To see an example how to integrate the debugger with your C++ code take a look at `src/example.cpp`.